Bannatz/Bofi/README.md

 # Bofi
-A Lofi Scraper and Player
+A Lofi Scraper and Player written in Python.

+# Installation

+# Usage

+# Configuration